pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 is the historical data that gives insights into possible flaws in the transformation chain or the data itself.

-For example, when a bank makes a decision about a mortgage application, many factors are taken into consideration, including the credit history, annual income, and loan size.
+For example, when a bank decides on a mortgage application, many factors are taken into consideration, including the credit history, annual income, and loan size.
 This data goes through multiple automated steps of analysis with numerous dependencies and decisions made